 8 Tips and Steps on Finding Name for Your Business

-What’s in a name and how much does a name of a business matter?
-A lot, when you’re talking about success, first impression and ultimately, a lasting reputation.
+What’s in a name, and how much does the name of a business matter?
+A lot, when you’re talking about success, first impression, and ultimately, a lasting reputation.

 So when you are a newcomer and don’t have a discernible identity to introduce to others, how do you determine your brand name?
 How long does it take for you to come up with a name?
-What kind of research was made and what’s the criteria of choosing such identity?
+What kind of research was made, and what’re the criteria for choosing such an identity?

 But for the clueless or cannot come up with a better way of deciding how to identify a business-related name, here are some suggestions.

 Before you may come up with a name of your own business, let’s observe the typical characteristics of how brands have been named.

 Famous brands, like those name initials we often find in Filipino sari-sari store signages, also use acronyms.
 BBC (British Broadcasting Corporation), DKNY (Donna Karan New York), JBL (James Bullough Lansing), and ESPN (Entertainment and Sports Programming Network) are just a few of them.

 Combine two words that closely associate with your brand, and you can construct a suitable name.
 Groupon, Facebook, FourSquare, TurboTax, Snapchat, PayPal, and DreamWorks are some of the big brands that take names out of ma mashup of two different words.